The Difference Between Concept

 Concept

-Art is.
-But the real purpose of concept art isn't to be in a book.
+concept is.
+But the real purpose of concept isn't to be in a book.
 The

-purpose of the art is to make a project decision maker say "Yes, that's
+purpose of the work is to make a project decision maker say "Yes,

 what I want for this project".
-Or even if your concept art makes them
+Or even if the artwork you produce makes

 say "No, that's not what I want", that's totally valid as well.
 When